Matanao

-Matanao, officially the Municipality of Matanao (Lungsod sa Matanao; Bayan ng Matanao), is a 2nd class municipality in the province of Davao del Sur, Philippines.
-According to the 2020 census, it has a population of 60,493 people.
+Matanao, officially the Municipality of Matanao (Lungsod sa Matanao; Bayan ng Matanao), is a municipality in the province of Davao del Sur, Philippines.
+At the 2020 census it had a population of 60,493 people.
+It is situated on the island of Mindanao, the second-largest and southernmost major island in the Philippines.

 Matanao is bordered in the west by the town of Columbio, in the province of Sultan Kudarat, in the north by the towns of Magsaysay and Bansalan, in the east by Hagonoy and the city of Digos, and in the south by Kiblawan and Padada.

 History

-In June 17, 1957, some of the barrios of the municipality of Bansalan namely Kibao, San Vicente, Kibuaya, Managa Km.
+On June 17, 1957, some of the barrios of the municipality of Bansalan namely Kibao, San Vicente, Kibuaya, Managa Km.
 67, Sinawilan, New Visayas, Sacub, Upper Malabang, Tibongbong, Sinaragan, Maliit Digos, Kapok, Tamlangon, Manga, Buas, New Katipunan, Da-Anama, Upper Kauswagan, Kagaulas, Kabasagan, Tuwak, Mal, Latian, Lanturi, Dongan-Pekong, La Union, Kauswagan, and Paitan were grouped and constituted into a new and independent municipality known as Matanao.

 Matanao means a place or something to see or witness at a vantage point.
-In the earlier days, the place was known as “Matin-aw”, a term used to mean clear.
-The name is derived from the crystal clear brooks and rivers that abound in the area.
-No one could exactly tell how, when and why “Matin-aw” became Matanao.
+In the earlier days, the place was known as "Matin-aw", a term used to mean clear.
+The name is derived from the crystal-clear brooks and rivers that abound in the area.
+No one could exactly tell how, when and why "Matin-aw" became Matanao.

 In 1920, long before Matanao was formally created into a municipality, Buas had already existed (representing Matanao) as a barangay of Santa Cruz inhabited by tribal minorities, the Blaans (Bilaan) with Datu Edu Gamban as their recognized leader.
 In 1927, migrants from the Visayas led by the late Rosendo Javelona and his family came to the place.
 Protestantism was spread by one Pastor Diamonon through the Javelonas.
 Ranchers also invaded the place and have for themselves large homesteads.
 Ten years later, sometime in 1937, scores of Cebuanos came.
 Among them were Ildefonso Chavez, Roman Albarracin and Crispin Puerto and their kins.
 The next batch of Cebuanos came in the 1940s including the Famor and Relatado Clan.

-Countless batches of migrants flocked to the place and various cultural influences account for what Matanao is today.
-The people of the municipality is a blend of Cebuanos, Ilongos, Bicolanos, Boholanos, Ilocanos, Zamboanguenos, Tagalogs, Blaans, Calagans and Bagobos, Babel of dialects was experienced by the people in the place, but Cebuano came out to be the dominating dialect, thus, becoming the mother tongue of the municipality until the present time.
+Countless batches of migrants from Luzon and Visayas flocked to the place and various cultural influences account for what Matanao is today.
+The people of the municipality is a blend of Cebuanos, Ilonggos, Bicolanos, Boholanos, Ilocanos, Zamboanguenos, Tagalogs, Blaans, Calagans and Bagobos, Babel of dialects was experienced by the people in the place, but Cebuano came out to be the dominating language upon assimilation into the majority society of Cebuano-speakers, thus, becoming the mother tongue of the municipality up to this day.